 Check the packaging of antidepressants.
 These drugs often include warnings about irritability, anxiety, insomnia, or mood changes.

 Don’t use stimulant drugs and atomoxetine if you have:

 - high blood pressure

 - heart failure

-Medication provides just half the treatment picture for the adult with ADHD.
-You can also initiate calm and focus by setting up your environment effectively.
-Install a large bulletin board to organize your schedule and contacts.
-Designate specific spots to store your keys, wallet, and other items.
+Medication is only half the picture of treatment for adult ADHD.
+You must also initiate calm and focus by setting up your environment effectively.
+Computer programs can help you organize your daily schedule and contacts.
+Try designating specific spots to store your keys, wallet, and other items.

-Cognitive behavioral therapy may help you take additional steps in mastering organizational, study, and social skills.
+Cognitive behavioral therapy, or talk therapy, may help you find ways to become better organized and to develop study, work, and social skills that help keep you more focused.
 A therapist can help you work on time management and ways to curb impulsive behavior.